mdjahidhasan009/DevOps_Note/AWS/AWS_IAM.md

 ## IAM Monitoring and Auditing

-### Credential Report
+### IAM Credential Report(account-level)
 IAM Dashboard > Access Report > Credential Report > Download Credential Report.
-This report provides a comprehensive overview of your IAM users, their access keys, passwords, and MFA status, helping you identify any security gaps or compliance issues.
+This report provides a comprehensive overview of your all IAM users, their access keys, passwords, and MFA status, helping you identify any security gaps or compliance issues.

 ### Access Analyzer